Northwest Florida Beaches International Airport: Terminal

 The new airport has a much larger terminal, designed by HNTB, compared to the terminal at the previous airport.
 The terminal, 105,000 sq. feet, has seven gates.
 Gates 1–5 have jet bridges, while Gates 6 and 7 are on ramp level for regional aircraft.
 The airport has a US Customs and Border Protection inspection facility for arriving international flights.
+No international Airline flight has ever departed or arrived at KECP.
 It was anticipated that the new terminal building will be the first airport terminal to attain a LEED rating for being a green building as well.
-As of July 2011, it has yet to receive this.
+As of June 2024, it has yet to receive this.
 A new terminal building at Appleton International Airport has since become the first LEED-rated terminal building in the world.

+As of 2023, the airport has a $14.7 million renovation in the works to pave an overflow parking lot, build out the terminal, and expand the baggage area.

 General aviation

 General aviation is handled at the general aviation facility south of the main passenger terminal.
-111 GA aircraft were based at the airport in January 2018.
-84 are single-engine, 16 are multi-engine, 10 are jets, and 1 helicopter.
-There are no gliders or ultra-lights based at the airport.
-As of 2012, 75% of based aircraft belong to corporations.
-About 75% of GA operations are business/corporate related, 65% of which are business jets.
+As of 2012, 75% of based aircraft belonged to corporations.
+About 75% of GA operations were business/corporate related, 65% of which were business jets.

-The only FBO as of August 2011 is SheltAir.
-Flight training based at KECP has fallen off as ATP Flight School closed prior to the relocation of the airport.
-Island Air Express and Precision Flight Training, LLC now offer flight training.
+The only Fixed-Base Operator (FBO) at the airport as of August 2011 was SheltAir.
+Precision Flight Training and Patriot Flight Academy offer flight training.
+Patriot Pilot Academy is currently the only flight training at ECP offering multi engine and commercial certifications; it is also a Part 141 school certified through the FAA offering finance options and college-like classes for flight school.

+As of April 2024, Alabama-based Southern Sky Aviation has opened a state of the art FBO just south of the Public Safety building.
+Southern Sky Aviation hosts a Part 145 Aircraft repair station with Avionics installation and interior work as well.
+They also offer Aircraft maintenance and sales.

 Air cargo

-The cargo facility is between the control tower and general aviation ramp.
+The air cargo facility is between the control tower and general aviation ramp.
 Flight Express is the primary air cargo service to KECP.

 Aircraft operations

-In the 12-month period ending February 28, 2018, the airport had 67,121 aircraft operations, average 184 per day: 55% general aviation, 25% military, 12% airline, and 8% air taxi.
+In the 12-month period ending February 28, 2022, the airport had 80,665 aircraft operations, average 221 per day: 55% general aviation, 24% commercial, 13% air taxi, and 9% military.
+For the same time period, 111 aircraft were based at the airport: 76 single-engine and 8 multi-engine airplanes as well as 26 jets and 1 glider.
+These stats are up from 67,121 aircraft operations in 2018.